Related Robot Skills

 This tutorial will help you achieve something similar to how ez-robot created this video...

 *Note: This tutorial uses the EZ-B v4.x/2 (Comm 2).
 Although the process can be achieved with the earlier Comm 1, there will be differences.
 It is recommended to upgrade to the EZ-B v4/2 Comm Upgrade or replace entirely with a EZ-B v4/2 Wi-Fi Robot Controller to utilize these advanced features.

-Give this robot a specific System Name that defines what robot it is.
+Step 3 Give this robot a specific System Name that defines what robot it is.
 In this case, I'm assigning this robot the System Name of Six Robot 1.
-This name will be broadcasted and used during the Client Scan Mode within EZ-Builder later in this tutorial.
+This name will be broadcasted and used during the Client Scan Mode within ARC later in this tutorial.
 Press SAVE AND REBOOT

-Enter the name of your router's WiFi network SSID and its password.
+Step 5 Enter the name of your router's WiFi network SSID and its password.
 Save the settings.
 The EZ-B will reboot and connect to the WiFi router SSID with the credentials entered.
 The EZ-B will speak and verbally let you know if it was able to connect.
-If the EZ-B gives a verbal error message, then manually pressing the RESET button on the EZ-B will be necessary and repeating these steps, but entering the correct SSID and Password of your router next time.
+If the EZ-B gives a verbal error message, then manually pressing the RESET button on the EZ-B will be necessary and repeating these steps, but entering the correct SSID and Password of your router next time :).

 Almost There!
 Now that you have each robot connected to the WiFi network, you can move to the next step of this tutorial.